romainl/idiomatic-vimrc/README.md

     unlet! skip_defaults_vim
     source $VIMRUNTIME/defaults.vim

-and the second one is to copy its content in your `vimrc`, which you can do like this:
+The second one is to copy its content in your `vimrc`, which you can do like this:

     :0read $VIMRUNTIME/defaults.vim